-This holiday commemorates the martyrdom of Jan Hus in 1415 and is always celebrated on 6 July.
+This public holiday in the Czech Republic commemorates the martyrdom of Jan Hus in 1415 and is always celebrated on 6 July.

 Jan Hus, born in Bohemia in 1369, was a priest, reformer, and master at Charles University in Prague.